AnyLog-co/documentation/northbound connectors/using grafana.md

 ## Overview

 AnyLog includes a Grafana connector such that Grafana can serve as a visualization tier using a build-in/transparent interface that maps Grafana calls to queries over data maintained in the AnyLog Network.
-Using a HTTP and JSON API, Grafana communicates with AnyLog to retrieve data such that the Grafana visualization can be leveraged.
+Using HTTP and JSON API, Grafana communicates with AnyLog to retrieve data such that the Grafana visualization can be leveraged.

-Using Grafana, users can visualize time series data using using pre-defined queries and add new queries using SQL.
+Using Grafana, users can visualize time series data using pre-defined queries and add new queries using SQL.

 ## Prerequisites

 * Grafana instance installed.
+Directions to install Grafana can be found [here](../deployments/Support/Grafana.md)
 * An AnyLog Node that provides a REST connection.
 To configure an AnyLog Node to satisfy REST calls, issue the following command on the AnyLog command line:
 ```run rest server [ip] [port] [max time]```